nbicocchi/learn-microservices/modules/communication/slides/3 - Sync communication (RestClient).md

 Automatic mapping between entities and DTOs is a common requirement, as it simplifies the process of converting data between different layers of an application.
 In both Java and Python, libraries are available to facilitate this mapping, reducing boilerplate code and improving code readability.

 ### Entity-to-DTO Mapping
-In Java, several libraries provide automatic mapping capabilities.
+Several libraries provide automatic mapping capabilities.
 Here are the most popular ones:

 **MapStruct**: (Java) MapStruct is a powerful, compile-time, code-generating library that creates type-safe mappers between Java objects (e.g., entities and DTOs).
 It generates code at compile-time, so there's no runtime overhead, making it fast and efficient.